gt-crnch-rg/ucx-tutorial-hot-interconnects/README.md

 ## Acknowledgments
 * We appreciate and acknowledge support from UCF members and collaborators including Pavel Shamis, Alina Sklarevich, Alex Margolis, Swen Boehm, and Oded Paz​
-* This work was supported by the United States Department of Defense & used resources at Oak Ridge National Laboratory.
+* This work was supported by the United States Department of Defense and used resources at Oak Ridge National Laboratory.
 * This tutorial is funded in part by NSF CNS #2016701, "Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing".

+## Previous Iterations of this Tutorial
+* [Hot Interconnects 2021 UCX Tutorial]